 Promote posts that contain important announcements

-Sometimes, boosting a post is required even if we know it might not get a lot of engagement.
+Sometimes, promoting a post is required even if we know it might not get a lot of engagement.
 So instead of writing our conditions based on a threshold of engagement, we can instead write a condition that looks at the text in the post.
 If it contains a keyword or a specific emoji, we can use that as a trigger to auto boost it.

 You could also use this type of condition to look for the words “sale” or “limited-time only” if you don’t use emojis.